nelsonomoi/nelsonomoi/README.md

 ## 🚀 About Me
-It gives me joy seing my product being utilized in solving peoples problems
+Coding is my passion.
+I code in Java (Spring boot), Angular and Python.